What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 6. Stress

-It is not uncommon for a patient, being late to the treatment room at the appointed time, to become very worried or frantically rush to the cherished office, forgetting about everything in the world.
-As a result, his leaf was mottled with frequent sharp teeth, and the doctor, of course, recommended that his patient re-examine.
+There are often cases when a patient, being late for the treatment room at the appointed time, began to worry greatly or frantically rushed to the treasured room, forgetting about everything in the world.
+As a result, its leaf was riddled with frequent sharp teeth, and the doctor, of course, recommended that his patient undergo the test again.
 However, in order not to create unnecessary problems, try to calm yourself as much as possible before entering the cardiology room.
 Moreover, nothing bad will happen to you there.

-When the patient is invited, it is necessary to undress behind the screen to the waist (women take off their bra) and lie down on the couch.
-In some treatment rooms, depending on the alleged diagnosis, it is also required to free the body from below the torso to the underwear.
+When the patient is invited, it is necessary to undress to the waist behind a screen (for women, remove their bra) and lie down on the couch.
+In some treatment rooms, depending on the suspected diagnosis, it is also necessary to free the body from the torso down to the underwear.

-After that, the nurse applies a special gel to the abduction sites, to which he attaches electrodes, from which multi-colored wires are stretched to the reading machine.
+After that, the nurse applies a special gel to the lead sites, to which electrodes are attached, from which multi-colored wires are stretched to the reading machine.

-Thanks to special electrodes, which the nurse places at certain points, the slightest cardiac impulse is captured, which is recorded by means of a recorder.
+Thanks to special electrodes, which the nurse places at certain points, the slightest cardiac impulse is detected, which is recorded using a recorder.

 After each contraction, called depolarization, a tooth is displayed on the tape, and at the moment of transition to a calm state - repolarization, the recorder leaves a straight line.